-- The Most Popular Time is in the Monsoon but you need to go from Railway Trek, Between June – September (During Heavy Rain Trek Route are closed.
+- The Best time to visit the Dudhsagar falls is during the Monsoon but you need to go on Railway Trek, Between June – September (During Heavy Rain Trek Routes are closed.
 So Before You Go, Please Check the Current Situation)

 - Jeep safari to the Dudhsagar Falls: starts post-monsoon till June.